recep2244/portfolio/DEPLOYMENT_TROUBLESHOOTING.md

 **If no workflows ran:**
 - Make sure you pushed to the `main` branch
-- Check that `.github/workflows/deploy.yml` exists in your repository
+- Check that `.github/workflows/hugo.yml` exists in your repository

 ### 3. Force Re-run Workflow

 If the workflow exists but didn't run:

 1. Go to **Actions** tab
-2. Click "Deploy Hugo to GitHub Pages" on the left
+2. Click "Deploy Hugo site to Pages" on the left
 3. Click **Run workflow** button (top right)
 4. Select `main` branch
 5. Click green **Run workflow** button